Marcos-Sousa-Developer/Projeto-Final-LTI/README.md

 #### Docker
 Extension makes it easy to build, manage, and deploy containerized applications

+#### Dev Containers
+Extension lets you use a Docker container as a full-featured development environment.

 #### ES7 React/Redux/GraphQL/React-Native snippets
 This extension provides you JavaScript and React/Redux snippets in ES7 with Babel plugin features for VS Code.